sgolebiewski-intel/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

 Maximum inference rate
 ++++++++++++++++++++++

-By default, the benchmarking app will run inference at maximum rate based on device capabilities.
+By default, the benchmark app will run inference at maximum rate based on device capabilities.
-The maximum inferance rate can be configured by ``-max_irate <MAXIMUM_INFERENCE_RATE>`` option.
+The maximum inference rate can be configured by ``-max_irate <MAXIMUM_INFERENCE_RATE>`` option.
-Tweaking this value allow better accuracy in power usage measurement by limiting the number of executions.
+Modifying this parameter by limiting the number of executions, may result in better accuracy and reduction in power consumption.

 Inputs
 ++++++++++++++++++++

-The benchmark tool runs benchmarking on user-provided input images in ``.jpg``, ``.bmp``, or ``.png`` formats.
+The tool runs benchmarks on user-provided input images in ``.jpg``, ``.bmp``, or ``.png`` formats.
 Use ``-i <PATH_TO_INPUT>`` to specify the path to an image or a folder of images.
-For example, to run benchmarking on an image named ``test1.jpg``, use:
+For example, to run benchmarks on an image named ``test1.jpg``, use:

 .. tab-set::